Academic Partner: Boston University - School of Hospitality Administration - USA

 In this hands-on learning experience, students work in teams as junior consultants on real-life projects commissioned by a hospitality business.
 Recent projects include missions for independent hotels as well as hotel groups with investment, marketing and distribution dimensions.

 In this active learning experience, ESSEC partners with Jones Lang LaSalle Incorporated (JLL), a world leading financial and professional services company specialized in real estate and students progress through their mission with the support of a seasoned team of consultants from JLL Hospitality Paris students act as consultants for real-life strategic projects

-The consulting project course will allow students to face real business case study, with a client (hotel owner) and ongoing support from JLL experts and me.
-Students will be considered as professional consultants and required to examine a real client case.
+The consulting project course will allow students to face a real business case study, with a client (hotel owner) and ongoing support from JLL experts and me.
+Students will be considered as professional consultants and will be required to examine a real client case.
 Most common topics are: Hotel full refurbishment program, change in positioning, concept … all to maximize the owners’ asset.
-Students will be required to use their learnt materials (finance, revenue, operations, marketing, sales, asset management etc.) to build their report and drive added value to the client.
+Students will be required to use their acquired knowledge and course materials (finance, revenue, operations, marketing, sales, asset management etc.) to build their report and drive added value to the client.